brentp/4bit/README.rst

 About
 =====

-4bit encoding of DNA sequence with alphabet of: "ACGNTXacgntx" other characters are encoded as 'N'.
+4bit encoding of DNA sequence with alphabet of: "-ACGNTXacgntx" other characters are encoded as 'N'.
 The encoding works by putting 2 chars into a single unsigned char.
 Since there are 255 unsigned chars, and only 12 * 12 = 144 pairs in our alphabet, this works simply.
-The code is contained entirely in this file: '4bit.h' with the API function signatures defined and documented just below here.
+The code is contained entirely in the file: '4bit.h' with the API function signatures defined and documented below.

 API
 ===